MIX Partnerships &

 See more on the Credly platform here.

-Innovative Package Design with Digital Fabrication
+Innovative Package Design

 This microcredential recognizes students proficient in package design and fabrication using digital tools, material exploration, and professional documentation.
 Through MIX workshops, they master advanced techniques to design, create, and refine projects.
 Students integrate MIX equipment—laser cutting, 3D printing, and prototyping tools—into their work, demonstrating adaptability and innovation in sustainable packaging solutions.